Soil stripping

 Professional equipment for stripping your floor:

-The equipment used is generally a low-speed single-brush machine and a water and dust vacuum cleaner or, in the case of large cleared surfaces, a scrubber dryer .
+The equipment used is generally a low-speed single-brush machine and a wet and dry vacuum cleaner or, in the case of large cleared surfaces, a scrubber-dryer .

 Stripping is done using black, brown or green discs depending on the fragility of the floor.
-The darker the disc, the more effective it will be but the greater the risk of damage to the surface.
+The darker the disc, the more effective it will be, but the greater the risk of damaging the surface.

-- Strippers on an alkaline chemical base with pH close to 10/11 or more
+- Strippers on an alkaline chemical basis with pH close to 10/11 or more

 In this case , rinsing with clean water to neutralize the soil will be essential and will often have to be repeated several times.
-Advantage: effective and rapid action of the product but with a risk of degradation/discoloration of the support.
+Advantage: the product has a high-performance, rapid action, but there is a risk of degradation/discoloration of the surface.

 - “No-rinse” strippers, generally solvent-based, with a lower pH.